Posted: April 30, 2020

 In short, no one of these care options is better than another.
 They are designed for specific people with specific needs.

-Now that you know a bit about each one, you are better equipped to do more research on finding the specific type of care that will work best for your loved one in their new stage of life.
+Now that you know a bit about the different senior living services available, you are better equipped to do more research on finding the specific type of care that will work best for your loved one in their new stage of life.